michyre/TicTacToe/README.md

 # TicTacToe
 This is a digital version of the TicTacToe game.
+Two player game